 Then, if you’re self-employed (i.e., you own a business in your own name or you work as a freelancer), things get much more difficult.
 There are special rules that make the foreign earned income exclusion work much differently than it does for employees.
 You’ll need to know exactly how the “30% rule” and “scaleback rule” can really rain on your parade (and what you can do about it).

 In addition to a new body of knowledge, as an expat you’ll also have new filing requirements.
 For example, if you have more than $10,000 across one or more non-US bank or brokerage accounts, you’ll need to file the Foreign Bank Account Report (or “FBAR” for short).
 Click here for more details.

 The FBAR is filed separately from your tax return.
 Its official name is “FinCEN Form 114”—it’s administered by the Financial Crimes Enforcement Network (how’s that for a scary name?), so it’s not technically a tax requirement.

 In prior years, the filing deadline for the FBAR was June 30, but now the deadline matches the deadline for your return (which is generally June 15, but you can extend to October 15).

 In addition to new rules to monitor and new forms to file, expats also need to understand how their expat status affects saving for their retirement.

 For example, saving in an IRA or solo 401(k) is more complicated for expats.
-If your income is below the foreign earned income exclusion cap of about $100,000, then generally you can’t contribute to a qualified retirement plan—you must have “taxable compensation” to be able to make a contribution.
+If your income is below the foreign earned income exclusion cap (which is currently $112,000), then generally you can’t contribute to a qualified retirement plan—you must have “taxable compensation” to be able to make a contribution.